Businesses with an online presence rely on inbound links to grow traffic. This is the way by which Google discovers web pages and ranks your content.

 How to get inbound links?

-- Guest post to promote your business and earn white-hat links.
+3. Guest posts to promote your business and earn white-hat links.

 Your content needs links to rank.
 It helps Google find you among the billions of web pages, connect your content within your website, give structure to your website, and establish a hierarchy on your site.